 internal recovery users which enable connections between the

 servers in the cluster.
 These users are internal to the cluster,

 and the user name of the generated users follows a naming scheme

-unique to the instance.
-In versions earlier than 8.0.17 the user
+the instance.
+In versions earlier than 8.0.17 the user name of

 Each internal user has a randomly generated password.
-From version 8.0.18, AdminAPI enables you to change the generated password for internal users.
+AdminAPI enables you to change the generated password for internal users.
 See Resetting Recovery Account Passwords.
 The randomly generated users are given the following grants:

 GRANT REPLICATION SLAVE ON *.* to internal_user;

 The internal user accounts are created on the seed instance and then replicated to the other instances in the cluster.
 The internal users are:

 Generated when creating a new cluster by issuing